-AST 1904 Externship
+AST 1904 Internship I

 Provides student with the experience of a job in a business.
-Students will participate in externship during the final phase of program completion.
-Contracts will be signed between the school, students, and training site stating the rules and objectives of externship.
+Students will participate in internship during the final phase of program completion.
+Contracts will be signed between the school, students, and training site stating the rules and objectives of internship.

-AST 2103 Automotive Electricity/ Electronics
+AST 2103 Automotive Electricity and Electronics

-Prereauisites: AST 1105 and FLT 1222.
-This course applies the fundamentals of electronics, including Ohm's Law, basic electrical circuits, wiring diagrams, and common electrical symbols to the automobile.
+Prerequisites: AST 1105 and ELT 1222.
+This course applies the fundamentals of electronics, including Ohm's Law, basic electrical circuits. wirina diagrams. and common electrical symbols to the automobile.
 Diagnosis and troubleshooting of electrical circuits is emphasized. including familiarizations with most common types of testing equipment.
 It includes an in-depth study of the theory and operation of automobile electronic control systems.

-AST 2206 Advanced Engine Performance
+AST 2113 Advanced Engine Performance